 It’s Thursday, and you’ve got no idea what you’ll do this weekend.

-Lexington Patch is coming to the rescue.
+Birmingham Patch is coming to the rescue.
 We’ve got the best bets for your done-work-outta-here time.
-Check our picks for the activities you'll want to take part in this weekend in Lexington and beyond.